brian-watkins/elmer/README.md

 Finally, you can use `Spy.replaceValue` to replace the value returned by a no-argument function (such as `Time.now`) during a test.
 You can't make expectations about spies created in this way; `Spy.replaceValue` is just a convenient way to inject fake values during a test.

+### Extensions

+It's easy to build extensions on top of Elmer to provide custom matchers or test functions that help describe the behavior of an Elm application.

+For a good example, see the [elmer-http](https://github.com/brian-watkins/elmer-http) package, which adds support for describing the behavior of apps that use HTTP.

+### Upgrading from Elmer 5.x

+The `Elmer.Http` api has been removed and moved to its own [package](https://github.com/brian-watkins/elmer-http).

+`Elmer.Command.resolveDeferred` has moved to `Elmer.resolveDeferred` to accomodate the fact that Tasks can also be deferred.

 ### Upgrading from Elmer 4.x